 - ✓ Stores complete contact information, including name, company, phone numbers, mailing addresses, and e-mail addresses.
 (Chapter 4) - ✓ Comes with over 50 predefined fields for each contact that you add to your database.
 If you want to add additional fields to meet your specific needs, go right ahead.
-(Chapter 12) - ✓ Records an unlimited number of dated notes for each of your contacts so that you can easily keep track of important conversations and activities.
+(Chapter 13) - ✓ Records an unlimited number of dated notes for each of your contacts so that you can easily keep track of important conversations and activities.
 This feature is particularly useful for those of us who (unlike our friend, the elephant) do forget things on occasion.
 (Chapter 7) - ✓ Keeps more than a boring, old calendar.
 Your scheduled activities are cross-referenced with the appropriate contact so that you have a full record of all interactions that you've had or will have with that contact.
 In addition, you can set an alarm to remind you of the important stuff as well as roll over less-important things until the next day.
-(Chapter 8) - Prints out anything from simple phone lists or address books to detailed reports on activities, notes, leads, and sales opportunities.
+(Chapter 8) - ✓ Prints out anything from simple address books and labels to detailed reports on activities, notes, leads, and sales opportunities.
 You can print reports of your reports if you feel so inclined.
-(Chapter 9) - ✓ Creates mailing labels and envelopes.
-Or, if you prefer, perform broadcast faxes and e-mails with ACT!.
-(Chapters 9 and 10) - Manages your sales pipeline with built-in forecasting tools.
-You can easily print a few sales reports or create a graph showing your open, won, or lost sales.
-(Chapter 18) - ✓ Synchronizes data with remote users.
-If you have other ACT! users in remote locations, you can send database changes to them and vice versa.
-(Chapter 16) - Lets you design and activate a series of activities to automate your tasks, thus assuring that none of your contacts "fall through the cracks."
+(Chapter 10) - ✓ Merges your contact information into any of the template documents that you create.
+And you can send those merged documents via snail mail, fax, or e-mail with ACT!.
+(Chapters 11 and 12) - Manages your sales pipeline with built-in forecasting tools.
+You can easily print a few sales reports or create a graph showing your open, won, or lost sales (Chapter 19) or take a peak at one of the customizable dashboards.
+(Chapter 9) - ✓ Synchronizes data with remote users.
+If you have other ACT! users in remote locations, you can exchange database changes with them.
+(Chapter 17) - Lets you design and activate a series of activities to automate your tasks, thus assuring that none of your contacts "fall through the cracks."
 (Chapter 8)